twitter/hbc/README.md

 Hosebird provides [control stream support for sitestreams](https://dev.twitter.com/docs/streaming-apis/streams/site/control).

 To make control stream calls with the hosebird client, first create a client.
 When calling connect() to create a connection to a stream with control stream support, the first message you receive will be the streamId.
 You'll want to hold on to that when processing the messages if you plan on using control streams, so after calling connect(), be sure to keep track of the streamId of this connection.
-Note that due to reconnections, the streamId could be change, so always use the latest one.
+Note that due to reconnections, the streamId could change, so always use the latest one.
 If you're using our twitter4j layer, keeping track of the control messages/streamIds will be taken care of for you.

 ```java
 SitestreamController controlStreams = client.getSitestreamController();